jonnonz1/nz-statute-book/acts/public/2012/ngati-manawa-claims-settlement-act-2012.md

 (1) The declaration under section 20 must be noted in all conservation documents affecting the area subject to Ahikāroa.
 (2) The noting of Ahikāroa under subsection (1) is— (a) for the purpose of public notice only; and
-  (b) not an amendment to a conservation document for the purposes of section 17I of the Conservation Act 1987 or section 46 of the National Parks Act 1980, as the case may be.
+  (b) not an amendment to a conservation management plan or conservation management strategy for the purposes of section 17I of the Conservation Act 1987, or to Te Urewera management plan for the purposes of section 48 of the Te Urewera Act 2014.

 ### 25 Notification in Gazette
 (1) The Minister of Conservation must notify in the Gazette—